5 Brooklands Place

 This involves carrying out six calculations that show the difference between the average earnings of men and women in our organisation; it will not involve publishing individual employees’ data.

 We are required to publish the results on our own website and a government website.
-We will do this within one calendar year of April 5th 2018.
+We will do this within eighteen months of April 5th 2021.

 The six calculations are: